alemigo/splitfile/README.md

 # Splitfile

 Python file-like object that facilitates reading and writing of binary data split across multiple volumes (files) of a specified size.
 Includes support for compression and encryption.
+Sequential read/write methods only.

-### Requirements
+### Dependencies

 PyCryptodome for AES